+After my sixth visit to Maaemo in Oslo – Norway’s only three-Michelin-starred restaurant – all I could think was: “Damn it, how could it be even better than my previous meals here?”
 I always tell people they have to go to Maaemo at least once in their life.
 Yes, it’s expensive, but most people can afford the experience if they really want to.
 I promise you – it’s worth every buck.
 Skip that weekend in London, or postpone purchasing some expensive commodity you don’t really need.
-Hell, just save up money from two or three other mediocre restaurant meals you would have instead.
+Or just save the money from two or three other mediocre restaurant meals you would have instead.

-This time, I won’t bore you with a long essay on how fantastic the meal at Maaemo was.
+This time, I won’t bore you with a long essay on how fantastic a meal at Maaemo is.
 I’ll mainly let the pictures speak for themselves.
 If you want to read more details about the restaurant, you can check my spring visit to Maaemo in 2015, my winter lunch in 2016 (just before they got the third star), and my autumn dinner the same year.
 This was my first summertime visit to Maaemo.
 That’s not even supposed to be a good season for seafood and a lot of other Norwegian produce.
 Yet, it was mind-blowingly amazing once again.
 What I love about Maaemo, is that you always get the classics – the dishes you crave – like the oyster, the sour cream porridge, and the brown butter ice cream.
 But you’re always surprised by the latest creations: a crispy duck foot, a perfected chicken breast, or a pure delight of a strawberry dessert.
 Did I mention the dry-aged beef fat waffles?

 Champagne Vincent Coucher, Extra Brut, Elégance.
 Organic and biodynamic.

-Savory tart made from caramelized onions, with aged goat cheese & lemon thyme
+Savory tart made from caramelized onions, with aged goat cheese & lemon thyme.

-Cornet with smoked lumpfish roe
+Cornet with smoked lumpfish roe.

-Raw razor clam from Nordskot, green strawberries and woodruff
+Raw razor clam from Nordskot, green strawberries and woodruff.